ssvlabs/ssv/ibft/IBFT.md

 ### Terminology
 - **`VALIDATOR`**: block validation participant - a.k.a. node.
-- **`LEADER`**: a block validation participant - node - chosen to propose a duty block in a consensus round.
+- **`DUTY BLOCK`**: data that represents the validator's duty on the beacon chain network - e.g. block proposal, attestation, aggregation
-- **`BLOCK`**: data that represents the validator's duty on the beacon chain network - e.g. block proposal, attestation, aggregation
+- **`LEADER`**: a duty block validation participant - node - chosen to propose a duty block in a consensus round.
 - **`ROUND`**: a consensus turn.
-Starts with a proposer creating a block proposal and ends with a block attestation - or a round change.
+Starts with a proposer creating a duty block proposal and ends with a duty block attestation - or a round change.
-- **`PROPOSAL`**: a new block generation with an undergoing consensus processing.
+- **`PROPOSAL`**: a new duty block generation with an undergoing consensus processing.
-- **`COMMITMENT`**: votes by validators which confirm the validity of a block.
+- **`COMMITMENT`**: votes by validators which confirm the validity of a duty block.
 - **`SEQUENCE`**: a sequence number of a proposal.
 It shall be greater than all previous sequence numbers.
-- **`COMMITTEE`**: group of nodes - validators - responsible for a consensus voting to assure a valid block generated.
+- **`COMMITTEE`**: group of nodes - validators - responsible for a consensus voting to assure a valid duty block generated.
-- **`SIGNATURES`**: a technical signature from a node to attest messages broadcast for a given block.
+- **`SIGNATURES`**: a technical signature from a node to attest messages broadcast for a given duty block.

 ### Consensus States